nus-cs2103-AY2324S1/ip/docs/README.md

    Some example commands you can try:
    * `list` : Lists all tasks.
    * `todo Task` : Adds a new task of type **Todo** with the title `Task` to the Chatbot.
-   * `delete 3` : Deletes the 3rd task shown in the current task list.
+   * `delete 3` : Deletes the 3rd task shown in the task list.
-   * `mark 1` : Marks the 1st task shown in the current task list.
+   * `mark 1` : Marks the 1st task shown in the task list.
    * `bye` : Exits the app.

 8. Refer to the Features below for details of each command.